apache/pulsar-site/docs/admin-get-started.md

 To manage topics using REST API, complete the following steps.

+1. Create a partitioned topic

+2. Update the number of a partition.

+3. Produce messages to the topic.

+4. Check the stats of the topic.

+5. Delete the topic.

 **Prerequisites**

 - Install and start Pulsar standalone.
 This tutorial runs Pulsar 2.11 as an example.

+**Steps**

 **Step 1:** Create a persistent topic named _test-topic-2_ with 4 partitions.